 Plan to Eat is not your kitchen and it doesn’t know what you have.

 There is no way for your real inventory and your Plan to Eat inventory to ever remain synchronized.
 If your Plan to Eat account isn’t perfectly synchronized with your kitchen, the Pantry Inventory system incorrectly removes items from your list, with the assumption that you already have them, when you don’t have them.
 This is the scenario that will send you back to the store for a second trip to pick up the things you didn’t get the first time.

 Whether you are typing in items into the online inventory so that they don’t appear on your shopping list, or checking items off your shopping list, at some point you have to interact with Plan to Eat to tell it what you have in your real inventory.
 The same work has to be done either way.

 We have opted for you to tell Plan to Eat what you have by checking items off your shopping list because (1) it is easier to check items off than it is to type them in, (2) there is less chance of forgetting an item because it is already on your list, and (3) it is more transparent; you know exactly what is coming off of your list and why.

-The short of it is that we want you shop at home before you head to the store.
+We encourage you to shop at home before you head to the store.
 We want you to manually check items off of your shopping list based on what you have in your kitchen.
 As cool as having an online inventory sounds, and as much as we love automation, looking through your cupboards is the only way you are going to get a 100% accurate list on every shopping trip.
 And that, will ultimately save you time.